Massittha/Data-portfolio/README.md

 This repository is a collection of some data science related projects I have done during my master's and while attending a data science bootcamp by [datarockie](https://datarockie.com/).
 It involves data querrying with SQL and programming in python and R.

-# Masters at the University of Bristol
+# During my master's
-During my master's in Biorobotics, I took Introduction to Artificial Intelligence as a mandatory course from which I learned machine learning applications using python.
+During my master's in Biorobotics, I took Introduction to Artificial Intelligence as a mandatory course from which I learned machine learning with python.
-Below are some of my work from the course.
+Below are some of applications I learned from the course.
 ## Machine Learning with Python
 - ### [K Nearest Neighbors Classifier from Scratch](https://github.com/Massittha/Data-portfolio/blob/main/My_KNeighbors_Class.ipynb)
 > Building my own version of KNeighbors Classifier.